A Beginner’s Guide to Science Communication Opportunities in Canada

-- Broader initiatives such as Let’s Talk Science, Actua, IndigeSTEAM, Ryerson University’s SciXchange, Letters to a Pre-Scientist, and Canada Learning Code.
+- Broader initiatives such as Let’s Talk Science (note: I serve on this organization’s Board of Directors), Actua, IndigeSTEAM, Ryerson University’s SciXchange, Letters to a Pre-Scientist, the SciComm Collective, and Canada Learning Code.

-- Local science centres, parks and conservation areas (e.g. the Nature Conservancy of Canada, Parks Canada Agency, the Royal Ontario Museum, and Igenium).
+- Local science centres, parks and conservation areas (e.g. the Nature Conservancy of Canada, Parks Canada Agency, the Royal Ontario Museum, and Ingenium).

 - There are also initiatives focused on addressing gender and racial inequity, such as the Canadian Association for Girls in Science, Girls E-Mentorship, and Visions of Science Network for Learning.

 Outreach initiatives tend to provide training, and have different levels of commitment (e.g. a one-off event, as well as short and long-term opportunities).
 You can also volunteer during key weeks, such as the annual Science Rendezvous in May or Science Literacy Week in September, which are exciting times to build science communication experience as you engage with numerous youth and members of the general public.
 Don’t forget to look into initiatives relevant to your local region or province.
-For example, individuals based in Quebec should check out ACFAS and RaccourSci.
+For example, individuals based in Quebec should check out ACFAS, ACS (Association des communicateurs scientifiques du Quebec), and RaccourSci.

 For science writing and journalism, you may have to turn to unpaid platforms at first to build a portfolio and develop your writing skills.
 This can include:

-- Writing science-related articles for your campus newspaper (such as The Varsity’s science section and The Medium) or interning at local newspapers, where you can cover pressing issues or recent findings in the local scientific community.
+- Writing science-related articles for your campus newspaper (such as The Varsity’s science section and The Medium**) or local newspaper, where you can cover pressing issues or recent findings in the local scientific community.

 - You can also get involved with a student-run academic journal (such as the University of Toronto’s Medical Journal or the Canadian Journal of Undergraduate Research), where roles range from being an author, editor, copy-editor to the editor-in-chief.